General Questions +

-Arch Grants is not only a source of equity-free funding for start-ups, but an opportunity to root your business within a growing entrepreneurial hub surrounded by mentors, supporters, and innovative collaborators.
-Arch Grants recipients receive $50,000 and a host of support services to grow their business.
+Arch Grants is not only a source of equity-free funding for startups, but an opportunity to root your business within a growing entrepreneurial hub surrounded by mentors, supporters, and innovative collaborators.
+Arch Grants Companies receive $50,000 and a host of support services to grow their business.
 Our startups are seen as the top notch, early-stage, scalable and innovative companies in the region.

 How is Arch Grants different from angel investors and venture capital firms?

-Arch Grants seeks to fund start-ups that can enhance the economic development, but also the overall entrepreneurial vibrancy of the St. Louis community.
+Arch Grants not only seeks to fund startups that can enhance the economic development, but also the overall entrepreneurial vibrancy of the St. Louis community.
 The Arch Grants competition attracts and retains entrepreneurs world-wide to locate in St. Louis and believes the enhancement in the entrepreneurial culture provides immeasurable equity.
 Thus, Arch Grants, as a non-profit and St. Louis community ambassador, does not take an equity stake in the companies in which they award investments.
-In addition to monetary investments, Arch Grants provides a host of support services and access to top business minds, all free to the Recipient.
+In addition to monetary investments, Arch Grants provides a host of support services and access to top business minds, all free to the company.

-Does Arch Grants take equity in the Recipients?
+Does Arch Grants take equity in the companies that receive the awards?

 No, Arch Grants are truly grants.
 No equity stake is taken in the companies receiving our grants.

-If I am selected to be an Arch Grants Recipient, what will I need to agree to?
+If I am selected for the Arch Grants program, what will I need to agree to?

-Arch Grants Recipients have five primary obligations to which they must agree in order to receive the grant:
+Arch Grants Founders have five primary obligations to which they must agree in order to receive the grant:

-- Commit at least 51% of full-time founding team, or one full-time founder and 51% of the full-time staff to the City of St. Louis for the year-long incubation.
+- Commit at least 51% of full-time founding team, or one full-time founder and 51% of the full-time staff, to St. Louis for the year-long program.

-- Dedicate approximately 8 hours of service to Arch Grants per quarter, during the year-long incubation.
+- Dedicate approximately 8 hours of service to Arch Grants and 8 hours of service to St. Louis per quarter.

 - Provide Arch Grants with data regarding jobs created, revenue generated, and follow-on capital attracted.
-We will collect this information quarterly as long as the business is in operation, regardless if it remains in St. Louis.
+We will collect this information biannually as long as the business is in operation (and regardless of location in St. Louis).

-What is the track record of Arch Grants Recipients?
+What is the track record of Arch Grants Companies?